evomimic/holo-health/hm/healthcare-market-hApp.md

 Notice that the _hm_hApp_ is sharded across all seven nodes.
 Also note that the _consumer nodes_ are hosting BOTH their own _PersonalHealthVault_ hApps AND the _hm_hApp_).

 # Future Enhancements
+The initial PoC design is limited in a number of significant ways.
+To truly foster the emergence of _person-centric healthcare ecosystems_ will require enhancements in several key areas:
+1. _Healthcare Provider Agent Registry_
+2. Rich _offer types_ ontology, capable of expressing a comprehensive range of services, levaraging international standards

+2. Ability to draw on a used to characterize a comprehensive range of services, leveraging industry-standard terminology and service definitions
+2. FHIR integration
+2. Robust set of standard _offer types_
+3. 4.
+Support for _pluggable currency flows_.

+responsibly-sourced ingredients
+no animal testing